 The French people

 # 4 With almost 70 million inhabitants, France is the second-most populated country in the EU (behind Germany) and the third in Europe.
-It is a very urbanized country, with populous cities.
-Paris is the capital and the largest city, with Marseille, Lyon also having more than 500 000 inhabitants.
+It is a very urbanized country with populous cities.
+Paris is the capital and the largest city, with Marseille and Lyon having more than 500 000 inhabitants too.

 # 5 Naturally, French is the official language, and the entire population speaks it.
 However, we often do not remember that there are also several regional languages such as Breton, Basque, Corsican, and Catalan.

 For a long time, French was considered the lingua franca in Europe and the most used in diplomacy, science, and literature.
 However, as English grew in popularity, it lost that status.

 # 6 Perhaps due to this loss of international importance, the French do not like it at all when people presume that they speak English, so they avoid doing so.
 Our experience says that they often speak it (some better than others), but they don’t want to.
 It is almost a matter of national pride.

 Rather than having difficulty with languages, the French detest the arrogance that some tourists have in assuming that they are the locals who have to speak another language and adapt – which is an understandable posture.
 Kindness, empathy, a good attitude, and education make a huge difference in France.

 # 7 If you are not fluent in French, you should at least learn a few words and make an effort to speak French.
 The treatment you’ll receive is usually different, and often they will try to speak your language or at least speak in English to make it easier for you.
 Even if it’s only the most basic, learn at the very least: